LauraHexx/Videoflix_Backend/README.md

    ```

-   [!IMPORTANT] Make sure to replace the placeholder values with actual values specific to your environment where necessary.
+   [!IMPORTANT] Make sure to replace the placeholder values in your new `.env` file with actual values specific to your environment, following the structure and keys provided in `.env.template`.

 3. Clean Docker Containers: